gsecdev/trashget/readme.md

 ```

 ### ToDo
-- implement throttling
+- [ ] throttling
-- implement option to abort the download after a specified transmission length
+- [ ] option to abort the download after a specified transmission length
-- implement serving of pseudo random data
+- [ ] serving of pseudo random data
-- implement the simulation of valid file structures and headers, e.g. zip files
+- [ ] the simulation of valid file structures and headers, e.g. zip files